Cray-HPE/docs-csm/install/deploy_management_nodes.md

     - **kubernetes-worker nodes** with more than 2 small disks need to make adjustments to [prevent bare-metal etcd creation](../background/ncn_mounts_and_file_systems.md#worker-nodes-with-etcd)
     - A brief overview of what is expected is here, in [disk plan of record / baseline](../background/ncn_mounts_and_file_systems.md#plan-of-record--baseline)

-1. Set each node to always UEFI Network Boot, and ensure they are powered off
+1. <a name="set-uefi-and-power-off"></a>Set each node to always UEFI Network Boot, and ensure they are powered off

     ```bash
     pit# grep -oP "($mtoken|$stoken|$wtoken)" /etc/dnsmasq.d/statics.conf | sort -u | xargs -t -i ipmitool -I lanplus -U $USERNAME -E -H {} chassis bootdev pxe options=efiboot,persistent